tophefo/IpCamera/README.md

 ## Channels

 See PaperUI for a full list of channels and the descriptions, as most are easy to understand.
-Any which need further explanation will be added here.
+Any channels which need further explanation will be added here.
 Each camera brand will have different channels depending on how much of the support for an API has been added.
 The channels are kept consistent as much as possible from brand to brand to make upgrading to a different branded camera easier and to help when sharing rules with other users in the forum.

+**externalMotion**

+This channel is intended to allow any external sensor the ability to inform the binding that there is motion in the cameras field of view.
+An example of how this is useful is if your camera either has no motion alarm features, or you have bugs tripping the built in sensors you can use this channel with a ZWave PIR sensor to inform the camera of motion.
+This becomes more important when you start to use Camera groups that dynamically change the display order of the cameras based on if there is movement.
+It can also be handy to use this when doing testing as it allows motion to be simulated with the press of a button.

 **updateImageNow**

 This control can be used to manually start and stop updating the Image channel with a picture.
 The `UPDATE_IMAGE` config sets the state this control is set to on startup/reboot of Openhab.
-When ON the image will update at the `POLL_CAMERA_MS` rate down to a minimum of 5 seconds.
+When ON the image will update at the `POLL_CAMERA_MS` rate.
-When OFF the Image will NOT update.
+When OFF the Image channel will NOT update, but the other methods of achieving a picture or stream will still work.
-If you need to update a picture more often then every 5 seconds, please see the snapshot and stream sections of this readme to learn how to get a picture without using the Image channel.
+If you need to update the image channel more often then every 5 seconds, please see the snapshot and stream sections of this readme to learn how to get a picture without using the Image channel.

 **controlMotionAlarm** (non API cameras only)